-Sami and E.J. arrived at the Salem police department for their interview with Mr. Burke, the Immigration Office representative.
+Sami and E.J. arrived at the Salem Police Station for their interview with Mr. Burke, the Immigration Office representative.
 Roman, John, and Marlena agreed to testify on E.J.'s behalf.
-Nicole arrived and told E.J. and Sami that she volunteered to be a character witness for E.J.
+Nicole arrived and told E.J. and Sami that she had volunteered to be a character witness for E.J.
 Sami was furious and demanded that Nicole leave the office, but E.J. asked her to calm down and advised her that Nicole might be able to help him.
-E.J. explained to everyone that though he was born in the United States, as an infant his mother took him out of the country and he was raised as a citizen of the United Kingdom.
+E.J. explained to everyone that though he had been born in the United States, his mother took him as an infant out of the country, and he had been raised as a citizen of the United Kingdom.
 E.J. emphasized the importance of the hearing if he were to avoid deportation.

 John's testimony was convincing, but it was Nicole who seemed to mesmerize Mr. Burke with her feminine charms.
 Sami couldn't believe her eyes and physically attacked Nicole.
-Roman and Marlena had to pull Sami off Nicole, and warned her that if Mr. Burke witnessed them fighting that it could be disastrous for E.J.
+Roman and Marlena had to pull Sami off Nicole and warned her that if Mr. Burke witnessed them fighting, it could be disastrous for E.J.

 Mr. Burke listened to their responses and advised E.J. and Sami that he would review his notes and make a recommendation soon.

 Kate visited Chelsea and comforted her after learning of Chelsea's inability to have children.
-Chelsea told Kate she would be fine, but said Daniel hurt her feelings after her dropped her case and abruptly ended their friendship.
-Chelsea told Kate that she and Daniel had a special friendship and that she felt he was abandoning her.
+Chelsea told Kate she would be fine, but she said Daniel had hurt her feelings after he had dropped her case and abruptly ended their friendship.
+Chelsea told Kate that she and Daniel had had a special friendship, and she felt he was abandoning her.
 Kate sensed that Chelsea wished Daniel could be more than a friend, but Nick arrived to visit Chelsea before they had the opportunity to finish their conversation.

 Nick told Chelsea that he had plans for a romantic outing at the Horton cabin once she felt strong enough to travel.
 Nick asked Chelsea if she wanted to get some fresh air and sit out in the back yard with him, but Chelsea brushed him off and told him that she wasn't feeling well and would call him later.